 The relationship between theory and practice seems to be something I always return to.
 This blog post is based on my very first attempt to make sense of the topic; an essay I co-authored with my dear friend two years ago in Finnish.
 I have translated it into English for the purpose of sharing it but also as a way to go back, as it were, to where it started.
 This essay was written as a popular piece so the intention is not to offer a philosophically robust text but rather an accessible polemics about how to think about thinking and doing in physiotherapy.
 I also feel that what we wrote was an “inspirational piece” to some extent: the intention was to encourage critical thinking and thinking that is perhaps unconventional for the majority of practicing physiotherapists; one that challenges the prevailing scientific world view, established “truths” and formality of thinking.

-The original Finnish version is published as: Rajala, Anna Ilona and Jenni Aittokallio.
+The original Finnish version can be found here: Rajala, Anna and Jenni Aittokallio.
 “Dikotomiat ajattelun kahleina.
 Mitä teorian ja käytännön erottelu merkitsee fysioterapeutin työssä.”
-Fysioterapia 61, no. 4 (2014): 27–31.
+Fysioterapia 61, no. 5 (2014): 27–31.
 Translation into English is mine.

 Last updated 13 June 2017 (referencing corrected and some poor translations amended).